 CD laddering can help you take advantage from higher rates while also ensuring earlier access to some of your money.
 You can also determine whether it makes sense to get a higher yield in return for reducing your liquidity.

 In addition to helping you meet your mid-term financial goals, two-year CDs can be used as a “rung” when you’re building a CD ladder.

 Done correctly, laddering allows you to benefit from high rates on longer maturities while still getting regular infusions of cash to spend or reinvest.

 With a CD ladder, you divide your deposit amount into CDs with different terms.
-For example, you could open a three-rung ladder made up of a one-year CD, two-year CD and three-year CD.
+For example, you could open a three-rung ladder made up of a one-year CD, a two-year CD and a three-year CD.
 The one-year and two-year CD rates are generally lower than the three-year CD rates, but you might not want all of your money tied up for three years.

 A laddering strategy allows you to take advantage of the higher interest rates you earn on longer-term CDs, while still allowing you access to some of your money at regular intervals.
 As your one-year and two-year CDs mature, you can access that money for spending or investing in higher-yield assets.
 Or, you can put them in another three-year CD, and it would become the longest-term rung on your CD ladder.